 - Identify the most common adverse events associated with cefotaxime therapy.

-- Outline the mechanism of action and administration of cefotaxime.
+- Outline the mechanism of action of cefotaxime.

-- Review some interprofessional team strategies for improving care coordination and communication to advance flucytosine and improve outcomes.
+- Review some interprofessional team strategies for improving care coordination and communication to advance cefotaxime and improve outcomes.

 - Enterococcus spp

 - Staphylococcus epidermidis

 - Streptococcus pyogenes